Flying at Remarkable Speed: I’m 19 and I’ll have my Master’s

 Even after arriving at university—prepared, driven, and ready to face challenges—she knew when to seek support:

 Today, Anjali is not only flying her own plane—she’s already planning her next flight.
-Fueled by curiosity, humility, and a commitment to learning, she continues to create new goals and use every resource available to gain even more lift.
+Fueled by curiosity, humility, and a commitment to learning, she continues to set new goals and leverage every available resource to gain even more lift.
 Her journey is a powerful reminder of what young people can achieve when mentorship, opportunity, and their own determination come together.